DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative Idea.md

 ##### Mana Overview

 - In this world, "Mana" is a resource that people use to cast spells.
-- Everybody has the capacity to y
+- Everybody has the capacity to naturally generate and store mana.
+However, the amount of mana that a person can store varies from person to person.
+	- The amount of mana a person can store can be

 ### Conveying the Game's Story to the Player